derekjwilliams/csv2graphql/README.md

 ## Description

-Convert related CSV set of mutations that can be used to send data to a Graphql service.
-The inverse, reading from Graphql service to set of CSV outputs is a future goal.
+Convert a related set of CSV inputs to GraphQL mutations and Query Variables that can be used to send data to a GraphQL service.
+The inverse, reading from graphQL service to set of CSV outputs is a future goal.
 No user interface provided, see related projects for React 16+ and Angular 6+ user interface components.
-Simple examples are provided in Apollo Client for React and Angular.
+Simple examples are provided in a separate repository for React and Angular using Apollo Client.

 ## Map Specification - Transform Template